 Your health is important, and we’re here to make sure you get the care you need.
 Our on-campus clinic can provide you with medical care and education on a variety of health concerns.

-Please note that walk-in clinic services are currently suspended.
+Please note that traditional walk-in clinic services are currently suspended.

 For chronic concerns, your family doctor can provide the best standard of ongoing care.

 Is walk-in right for you?